mrbungle64/ioBroker.ecovacs-deebot/README.md

 ### 1.4.2 (alpha)
 * Bumped ecovacs-deebot.js to 0.8.1 (alpha)
-* Add states for cleaning cloth reminder and auto-boost suction (e.g. OZMO 920/950, T8/T9 series)
+* Added states for cleaning cloth reminder and auto-boost suction (e.g. OZMO 920/950, T8/T9 series)
-* Add states for mopping type and scrubbing type (models with OZMO Pro mopping system)
+* Added states for mopping type and scrubbing type (models with OZMO Pro mopping system)
+* Added option to choose between 'pause' and 'stop' for 'PauseBeforeDockingChargingStation...' functionality
 * Some further improvements

 ### 1.4.1